-Keep in mind that the rich text editor will be included in all activities.
+Keep in mind that the rich text editor (if activated) will be included in all activities.
 So if you want a student to watch a video and demonstrate their understanding, the video can be embedded within the assignment itself.
-The student can then demonstrate understanding through a short quiz or student created content such as a paragraph.
+The student can then demonstrate understanding through a short quiz or student created content such as writing a synopsis.

 - Assignments require a digital submission.
-This digital submission might be a typed essay, PowerPoint presentation, VoiceThread, Prezi, Video, Image, etc. that demonstrates users’ knowledge.
-Assignments can be aligned to standards with rubrics and assessment criteria to track standards mastery.
+This digital submission might be a typed essay, PowerPoint presentation, Video, Image, etc. that demonstrates users’ knowledge.
+Assignments can be aligned to standards/learning objectives with rubrics and assessment criteria to track standards mastery.
 There is also an option for students to work in groups.

-- Custom Activities are non-digital submissions and may include student artwork, oral presentations, hand-written essays or a face-to-face discussion.
-Custom activities allow the teacher to provide digital directions and grading specifications, but the work will be submitted, assessed, and graded manually.
+- Tasks are non-digital submissions and may include student artwork, oral presentations, hand-written essays or face-to-face discussions.
+Tasks allow the teacher to provide digital directions and grading specifications, but the work will be submitted, assessed, and graded manually.

 - Discussions allow students to reflect on a topic, which may include media elements.
 Students may then read all posts and replies.

-- Registrations allow instructors to create a list of options for participants to register.
+- Registrations allow instructors to create a list of options for participants to register for.
 This may include a study session, presentation time, or group project.

-Resources are consumable elements and do not require the student to complete a task.
-The image shows resources that may be added, however we recommend using the following.
+Resources are consumable elements and do not require the student to complete or submit a task.
+The image below shows resources that may be added, however we recommend using the following.

-- Links allow you to share web URLs.
+- Links lets you to share web URLs.

 - Pages include content blocks of information around a single topic.
 Polls, videos, images, etc. can all be included within a page.
-Page is a great tool for student created content as well.
+Page is a good tool for student created content as well.

 - Note: The note is another utilization of a rich text editor.
-Embeddable content can also be included here such as YouTube videos, Prezi, Padlet, etc.
+Content that can be embeded can also be included here such as YouTube videos, etc.